natone2/omap/README.md

 This project was born from the need to have automated tools for a Raspberry Pi Zero 2W.
 My idea is to make a set of tools to be able to carry this small computer in your pocket and be able to access a series of quick attacks.

-### Reminder: This project is under construction, it is possible that the code you download may not work at all.
-If you want to use the software correctly, download the versions separately.
-You will find them in the “working” folder.
-Greetings and I hope you find it useful!

 ## Key Features

 ### All Possible Nmap Scans: